caam37830/homework-1-template/README.md

 # Homework 1 - Object Oriented Programming and Functions

-In this homework, you'll create a library of function classes which are related by class inheritance.
+In this homework you'll create a library of function classes which are related by class inheritance.
+This is a common design pattern in a variety of packages, such as SciPy, SymPy, and PyTorch.
+This is a group assignment, so you will practice working in a shared repository.

 You can run
 ```